ucsb-cs56-projects/cs56-games-treasure-hunter/README.md

 -GameGui.java contains the code for the creation of the GUI and different instances of treasure and player.

--Player.java contains the code for the actual implementation of the player.
+* Player.java contains the code for the actual implementation of the player.
 Any problem occurring with the player moving in the wrong direction or not being created, a look should be taken at this file.

 -PlayerTest.java contains JUnit tests for the Player class.
 You can run it using ant test